General Electric F110: F-15

 Although the Air Force chose the Pratt & Whitney F100-PW-229 as the IPE for the F-15E Strike Eagle, a pair of F110-GE-129s were mounted on one aircraft for flight testing.
 South Korea would choose the -129 to power 40 F-15K fighters, the first time production F-15s were powered by a General Electric engine.
 The engines were manufactured through a joint licensing agreement with Samsung Techwin Company.
 It has also been chosen by the Republic of Singapore Air Force (RSAF) to power its F-15SG.

 The F-15E would be further developed into the Advanced Eagle with a new fly-by-wire control system that incorporates the F110-GE-129's FADEC.
-The Advanced Eagle would be the basis for Saudi Arabia's F-15SA, Qatar's F-15QA, and the U.S. Air Force F-15EX.
+The Advanced Eagle with the F110-129E would be the basis for Saudi Arabia's F-15SA, Qatar's F-15QA, and the U.S. Air Force's F-15EX.